Mindaugas: Rise to power

 Lithuania was ruled during the early 13th century by a number of dukes and princes presiding over various fiefdoms and tribes.
 They were loosely bonded by commonalities of religion and tradition, trade, kinship, joint military campaigns, and the presence of captured prisoners from neighboring areas.
-Western merchants and missionaries began seeking control of the area during the 12th century, establishing the city of Riga, Latvia in 1201.
+Western merchants and missionaries began seeking control of the area during the 12th century, establishing the city of Riga in Latvia in 1201.
 Their efforts in Lithuania were temporarily halted by defeat at the Battle of Saule in 1236, but armed Christian orders continued to pose a threat.
 The country had also undergone incursions by the Mongol Empire.

 A treaty with Galicia–Volhynia, signed in 1219, is usually considered the first conclusive evidence that the Baltic tribes in the area were uniting in response to these threats.
 The treaty's signatories include twenty Lithuanian dukes and one dowager duchess; it specifies that five of these were elder and thus took precedence over the remaining sixteen.
 Mindaugas, despite his youth, as well as his brother Dausprungas are listed among the elder dukes, implying that they had inherited their titles.
 The Livonian Rhymed Chronicle describes him as the ruler of all Lithuania in 1236.
 His path to this title is not clear.
 Ruthenian chronicles mention that he murdered or expelled several dukes, including his relatives.
 Historian S.C.
 Rowell has described his rise to power as taking place through "the familiar processes of marriage, murder and military conquest."
 In Rowell's interpretation, Mindaugas recognized the advantage to Christianity in attracting foreign merchants and military support from the Teutonic Order.
-As a result, in 1251, he was baptised Catholic.
+As a result, in 1251, he was baptized Catholic.
 The conversion was purely for political gain with Catholic Europe; Mindaugas was known to continue to sacrifice to his old gods after his "conversion."
 In order to consolidate his power, Mindaugas married into rival families, defeated some in battle, and exiled the rest of his rivals.